The problem with winter sports is that — follow me closely here — they generally take place in winter.

 It is an interim level origami model.
 For people looking to move on from models like the traditional Crane or Frog, this would be a good one to choose.
 The Figure Base uses the Elias Stretch – a way of turning the middle one of three adjacent points to create two longer ones.
 This is used extensively in other more complicated designs.

-Diagrams for Harbin’s Skier are available in his book More Origami: The Art of Paper Folding No.2.
+Diagrams showing how to fold the Origami Skier are available in Harbin’s book More Origami: The Art of Paper Folding No.2.
 This is the second of a series of four books on Origami written by Harbin.
-It has been out of date for years but there are always copies available on Amazon UK or Amazon US for just a few pence.
-Many people started out in origami using Harbin’s books (including me) and if there is any such thing as a classic origami book, these four are it.
+It has been out of date for years but there are always copies available on Amazon for just a few pence.
+Many people started folding using Robert Harbin Origami books (including me).
+If there is any such thing as a classic origami book, these four are it.
 I recommend them for everyone.